-La Verdadera Destreza — or The True Skill or Art — is a tradition of fencing regarded as originating with the work of Don Jerónimo Sánchez de Carranza in the late 16th century, and his student, Luis Pacheco de Narváez.
+La Verdadera Destreza — or The True Skill or Art — is a tradition of fencing regarded as originating with the work of Don Jerónimo Sánchez de Carranza in the late 16th century, and his [successor], Luis Pacheco de Narváez.

 A true product of the Renaissance spirit, La Verdadera Destreza was envisaged as not just a weapons technique, but a system of intellectual, philosophical, and moral ideals, drawing on classical authors such as Aristotle, Euclid, and Plato, as well as the most current geometry and science.